Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Preliminaries on mediation analysis with a survival outcome

 Let $A$ denote an exposure of interest, $M$ a mediator, $\widetilde{T}$ a time-to-event outcome, $\bm W$ a set of covariates.
-A diagram capturing the causal relationships among those variables is presented in Figure \ref{fig1}.
-In practice, $\widetilde{T}$ is right-censored, therefore we only observe $(T,\delta)$, where $\delta = \mathbb{I}(T \leq C)$ is the failure indicator and $T$ is the observed failure time, which is the minimum of the true failure time $\widetilde{T}$, the censoring time $C$, and the maximum follow-up time $t^*$.
-To summarize, we observe $n_1$ copies of $\{T_i,\delta_i,M_i,A_i,\bm W_i\}$.
+A diagram capturing the causal relationships among those variables is presented in Figure \ref{fig1}. {In large prospective cohort studies like HPFS, $\widetilde{T}$ is right-censored due to loss to follow-up or end of study.
+Therefore, we only observe $(T,\delta)$, where $\delta = \mathbb{I}(T \leq C)$ is the failure indicator and $T=\widetilde{T}\wedge C\wedge t^*$ is the observed failure time, $C$ is the censoring time and $t^*$ is the maximum follow-up time.} The observed data consists of $n_1$ copies of $\{T_i,\delta_i,M_i,A_i,\bm W_i\}$.